Columbia City station: Art

 Columbia City station also houses four art installations as part of the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.
 The main theme of the station is gardening, reflected in three of the four sculptures.

 The most prominent piece at the station is Victoria Fuller's "Global Garden Shovel", a 35 ft bronze sculpture of a shovel at the northwest corner of MLK Jr. Way and Alaska Street.
 The shovel's surface is cast from molds of indigenous plants, fruits and vegetables from around the world; Fuller drew inspiration from the number of home gardens she saw in the Rainier Valley and sought to represent the neighborhood's cultural and racial diversity.
 Gale McCall's "A Relic in the Garden" consists of two large magnifying glasses in the planter boxes on the side of the station platforms, and four bronze baskets at the station's entrances that are illuminated at night.
 The magnifying glasses have open lenses that are filled with outlines of flowers, guarden faucets, baseball bats, and other "relics".

 At the station's public plaza at South Edmunds Street, two installations from Juan Alonso and Norie Sato create an enclosure of the public space.
 Sato's "Pride" consists of stone, bricks and bronze lions, in the style of various cultures, that were placed to guard the plaza's entrances.
 Alonso's "Garden Windows" is on the back wall of a systems building and consists of several glass windows in the brick wall, with abstract depictions of circulatory systems found in the human body, plants and the Interstate highways.

-The station's pictogram, a dove, references the constellation Columba (named for the dove in Latin).
-It was created by Christian French as part of the Stellar Connections series and its points represent nearby destinations, including Columbia Park, the Columbia City Library, Rainier Valley Cultural Center, Ark Lodge, and Orca K-8 School.
+The station's former pictogram, a dove, referenced the constellation Columba (named for the dove in Latin).
+It was created by Christian French as part of the Stellar Connections series and its points represented nearby destinations, including Columbia Park, the Columbia City Library, Rainier Valley Cultural Center, Ark Lodge, and Orca K-8 School.
+The pictogram series was retired in 2024 and replaced by station numbers.